 Your heating equates to around 55% of your yearly energy bills when it’s broken down – so it’s massively important to ensure that you check that your boiler is serviced and well maintained.
 Over time, the efficiency of a boiler can decrease and there’s always a chance that they can become unsafe due to degradation but how often should you replace your boiler?

 Combi boiler, first introduced in the UK in the 1980’s, is now the most common type of boiler across the country and it should last at least ten years when looked after and maintained properly!

 So, how do you know your boiler isn’t working as it well as it did?

 If, for example, the flame on your boiler is turning more yellow than blue, this is an indication that your boiler needs to be replaced.
 It also could be emitting carbon monoxide which is really dangerous.
 If this is happening to your boiler, switch it off straight away and contact an engineer immediately.

 On the other hand, if it’s a case of your boiler losing pressure, then you may simply need an engineer to repair the boiler to take a look at why the pressure is dropping and fix the issue.
 You can sometimes do this at home, but only if you’re confident in doing so.
 Read our guide on what to do if your boiler is losing pressure here.
 And remember, speak to us for an engineer visit to look at your boiler.

 Energy Bill Rises

-If you’ve noticed an increase in your energy bills which isn’t consistent with the seasonal fluctuations, then it may be worth looking at replacing your boiler – particularly if it’s over seven years old.
+If you’ve noticed an increase in your energy bills which isn’t consistent with the seasonal fluctuations, then it may be worth looking at replacing your boiler – particularly if it’s over ten years old.

 In the first instance, contact a Gas-Safe registered engineer to come out and take a look at the boiler and they’ll be able to advise accordingly.